Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 5. Use Virtual Network (VNet) integration or Private Link for secure and seamless failover.

 **Impact:**
-  In Azure Database for PostgreSQL Flexible Server, when you make changes to keys or permissions on the primary server, these changes are typically replicated to any read replicas automatically.
+  In Azure Database for PostgreSQL flexible server, when you make changes to keys or permissions on the primary server, these changes are typically replicated to any read replicas automatically.
 This replication includes changes to roles, permissions, and other security settings.
 Read replicas typically provide near-real-time updates from the primary server, but heavy, persistent write activities can lead to increased replication lag and higher storage usage on the primary due to retained WAL files

 > Note: In the event of a zonal outage where an entire zone goes down due to unforeseen circumstances, the standby instance created in a different zone will become the primary instance.
 However, it is not possible to create a new standby server until the affected zone is restored.

-## Reference Architectures
+# Reference Architectures
 In this architecture we recommend using Private endpoint for the Azure Database for PostgreSQL instance.
 A private endpoint adds a network interface to a resource, providing it with a private IP address assigned from your virtual network.
 After it's applied, you can communicate with this resource exclusively via the virtual network.
 Please read more about benefits of using Private link [here](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-networking-private-link).
 Three variants exist in the Azure Database for PostgreSQL resiliency architecture:

 ### 1. Zonal Resilience (Without Read Replica)
-This configuration includes one primary instance of the Azure PostgreSQL Flexible Server with high availability enabled.
+This configuration includes one primary instance of the Azure PostgreSQL flexible server with high availability enabled.
 In this configuration, enabling high availability for the instance allows us to deploy the standby instance using two options by modifying the "mode" attribute.
 This attribute can take two possible values:

    - **ZoneRedundant:** Deploying standby in different zone.